Table of Contents

 Before your retirement, you probably had a life insurance policy through your employer as part of your employee benefits package.
 It's likely that your policy ended once you left your job — meaning you won't have life insurance unless you buy it yourself.

+Life insurance can serve many purposes, including helping to protect your loved ones from financial hardship after you die.
 So, a life insurance policy could be an important consideration for your working years and in retirement.

 Before purchasing a policy, it is important to examine your finances and ask yourself a few questions.